dremerten/dockerizing_rails/README.md

 # Docker/Rails_app Chatterbox
-### Dockerized by Andre Merten
+## Dockerized by Andre Merten

-# cd into the scripts directory and run ./set-up

-### to get the containers up and running
+### to get the containers up and running change into scripts directory and run
 ```
 scripts/setup-env.sh
 ```